bigchaindb/site/_src/_guides/tutorial-piece-of-art.md

     // Send the transaction off to BigchainDB conn.postTransaction(txSigned)
-        // Check the status of the transaction every 0.5 seconds.
-        .then(() => conn.pollStatusAndFetchTransaction(txSigned.id))
+        // Check the status of the transaction .then(() => conn.pollStatusAndFetchTransaction(txSigned.id))
         .then(res => {
-          document.body.innerHTML +='<h3>Transaction created</h3>';
+            document.body.innerHTML += '<h3>Transaction created</h3>';
-          document.body.innerHTML +=txSigned.id
+            document.body.innerHTML += txSigned.id
             // txSigned.id corresponds to the asset id of the painting })
 }
 ```